 If you regularly experience ankle pain and it doesn’t respond to conservative treatments, consider a total ankle replacement.
 At North Florida Foot & Ankle Specialists, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, use total ankle replacement to relieve pain caused by various conditions, including ankle instability and arthritis.
-To make an appointment in Gainesville or Lake City, Florida, call the nearest office or click the online booking feature today.
+To make an appointment in Gainesville or Lake City, Florida, call the nearest office today.

 What is a total ankle replacement?

 Total ankle replacement is a type of orthopedic surgery that involves your North Florida Foot & Ankle Specialists provider removing a diseased or damaged ankle joint and replacing it with an artificial prosthesis.

 The goal of total ankle replacement is to reduce pain and swelling and encourage mobility.
 If you regularly experience ankle pain and it interferes with your ability to work or exercise, don’t wait to make an appointment at North Florida Foot & Ankle Specialists.

 Why might I need a total ankle replacement?

 North Florida Foot & Ankle Specialists uses total ankle replacement to treat various conditions, including:

 You might also benefit from a total ankle replacement if you dislocate your ankle joint as the result of a sports injury, work injury, or car accident.

 How do I prepare for a total ankle replacement?